-OR Guide: Inform the person that you will be taking them to an empty chair that is facing them.
-Lead the person to the front of the chair so that the person is directly facing the chair, as much as possible.

-Traveler: Keep your hold on your guide as you take small steps towards the empty chair that is facing you.
+Guide: Tell the traveler that you are taking them to an empty chair that is facing them.
+Lead them to the front of the chair so they are facing it.
+Traveler: Keep your hold on the guide as you take small steps towards the empty chair that is facing you.
 Feel the front of the chair with both shins.
 Release the guide.
-Turn around 180-degrees and feel the front of the chair with both calves.
+Turn 180-degrees.
+Feel the chair's front with your calves.
 Sit straight down.

 Dog guide The dog guide user (aka handler) will drop the harness, take the leash, command their dog to heel, and take the guide's arm.
 The guide and the handler follow the human guide skills are described above.
 (Alternatively, the handler will ask the guide to travel slightly ahead of the handler, and will command the dog to follow.
 In the latter case, the handler does not touch the guide.)